Updated June 9, 2022

 This has a few advantages.
 Roth IRAs grow tax free.
 You’re gaining a powerful compounding tool.
 Your RMD at age 72 will be less than it otherwise would be had you elected to defer withdrawals instead of convert.
 This, too, will help bring down your taxable income when you hit age 72.
 Perhaps best of all, Roth IRAs do not have a required minimum distribution.
 Money that goes into a Roth can stay in a Roth until the day you die.
-Even then, your beneficiaries could get up to another 10 years of tax-free compounding in the Roth IRA following your tragic demise (probably from fighting crime.
-You had cool hobbies in retirement).
+Even then, your beneficiaries could get up to another 10 years of tax-free compounding in the Roth IRA following your passing.

 When your children finally say thank you

-The SECURE act killed the stretch IRA, a provision that allowed your beneficiaries to stretch distributions from any retirement accounts you leave them over the course of their lives.
-It’s been replaced by a ten-year rule under the SECURE Act of 2019.
-Beneficiaries must completely exhaust inherited retirement accounts within ten years.
+The SECURE act made significant changes to inherited IRA distributions.
+Spouses can still “stretch” distributions over their lifetime or roll your old accounts into theirs.
+But kids and grandkids who inherit a Roth IRA are subject to a new 10-year rule.
 They can take everything on day one, 1/10th a year for ten years, or take everything on the last day of year ten.
 It doesn’t matter when in that period it goes so long as the account is drained at the end of year ten.